Physician - Neurological Sciences - General Neurology - Chicago (Oak Park)

 Chicago, IL

-Rush University Medical Center, a nationally recognized clinical and academic institution and the teaching hospital for Rush Medical and Nursing Colleges, located in downtown Chicago, invites applications for the position of Movement Disorder Neurologist Clinical Faculty in the Interventional Program.
+Rush University Medical Center, a nationally recognized clinical and academic institution and the teaching hospital for Rush Medical and Nursing Colleges, invites applications for the position of Movement Disorder Neurologist Clinical Faculty in the Interventional Program.

-Qualified candidates must have completed a fellowship program and be Board Certified in Neurology.
-Candidates must possess a strong commitment to patient care, resident and fellow education, clinical medicine, and research.
-Candidates should be eligible for a faculty appointment at the Assistant Professor level or higher commensurate with their experience and accomplishments in Rush Medical College.
-This recruitment is part of a key strategic growth initiative at Rush University Medical Center.
-The Rush Parkinson’s Disease and Movement Disorders Program sees approximately 6000 adults and children per year, with all types of movement disorders.
-Fellows, students, Psychiatry, and videography are integral parts of the program.
+We are looking for a candidate with a strong commitment to patient care, resident and fellow education, clinical medicine, and research.
+The successful candidate will be eligible for a faculty appointment at the Assistant Professor level or higher within Rush Medical College, with rank commensurate with experience and accomplishments.
+Fellows, students, Psychiatry, and videography are integral components of our program.

 Rush University System for Health (Rush) is an academic health system whose mission is to improve the health of the individuals and the diverse communities it serves through the integration of outstanding patient care, education, research and community partnerships.